Don S. Davis: Later life and death

-Davis, who was living in Gibsons, British Columbia, Canada, died on June 29, 2008, two months before his 66th birthday.
-Davis had heart disease and diabetes - he had a fatal heart attack.
+Davis died of a heart attack on June 29, 2008, at the age of 65.
+He had been suffering from heart disease and diabetes.
+At the time of his death, Davis was living in Gibsons, British Columbia, Canada.
 He was cremated and his ashes were scattered into the Pacific Ocean.

 The writers of Stargate Atlantis paid him homage by mentioning the death of his character George Hammond and naming a spaceship after him in the final episode of the show airing January 9, 2009.
 He was again honored in October 2009, with the appearance of the spaceship Hammond in the pilot episode of Stargate Universe.
 Coincidentally, in episode 16 of season 4 of SG-1, "2010" (an episode set in the future which originally aired in January 2001), it is stated that General Hammond had died of a heart attack prior to the episode's events.
+His character on The X-Files, William Scully, had also died of a heart attack fourteen years earlier.

+Davis did not live to see the release of one of his final performances, Stargate: Continuum, released on July 29, 2008, one month after his death.

 Personal life

 Davis married Ruby Fleming in 2003, by which time he had a son, Matt Davis, from a previous marriage.

-He was given a GMC Envoy as a gift from the producers of Stargate SG-1 which his son still drives to this day.
-He was also a visual artist, spending most of his free time painting or carving.
-Davis grew up painting, sculpting and drawing.
-He continued to pursue these crafts his entire life, supplementing his income with design commissions and art sales.
+Davis was also a visual artist, spending most of his free time painting or carving.
+He grew up painting, sculpting, and drawing, and continued to pursue these crafts his entire life, supplementing his income with design commissions and art sales.
 On the DVD commentary track for Stargate SG-1 season 6 episode 17 ("Disclosure"), Davis said that he once had a job carving wooden cigar store Indians that were sold at Silver Dollar City.